hpcbg/ERTiRoB/ros2_ws/README.md

 The developed packages provide the following actions for control of the recording process:

-1. `record` of type `board_recorder_interfaces/action/Record` - action for starting a new recording.
+1. `/record` of type `board_recorder_interfaces/action/Record` - action for starting a new recording.

+    - This action requires the following parameters:
+        - `string task_board_id` - the unique id of the task board;
-    - This action requires the parameter `string recording_name` which is used for definining the name of the recording.
+        - `string protocol` - the name of the current protocol executed by the robot.

     - This action will return as a result `int32 recording_id` which will be the id of the started recording.